 How to apply for Tamarind's Programs

-Download the Printer Training Application or Summer Workshop Application and send application and related materials to Tamarind Institute, 2500 Central Avenue SE, Albuquerque NM 87106.
-Or, applicants may e-mail materials to firstname.lastname@example.org
+Download the Printer Training Application or Summer Workshop Application and send application and related materials to Tamarind Institute, 1 University of New Mexico, MSC04 2540, Albuquerque, NM 87131-0001.
+Or, applicants may e-mail materials to firstname.lastname@example.org .

 For students applying for the MFA Program, please note that there is a separate application to the College of Fine Arts, which will be reviewed independently of the Tamarind application.
 Students must apply for both the Tamarind Printer Training Program and the UNM MFA program.
 January 15 is deadline for both programs.